Florida State University - English Department - Undergraduate Handbook

 The Honors Program

 Eligibility and Registration: To qualify for the Honors in the Major program in English, students must have a 3.50 cumulative GPA, a 3.75 GPA in all English major coursework, and have completed a minimum of 60 credit hours.
-Students who are eligible should expect to receive an invitation to join the program from the Director of Undergraduate Studies in the fall of their junior year.
-Students will enroll in the Honors Seminar and for Thesis hours with the assistance of the Director of Undergraduate Studies and departmental advisors.
+Students who are eligible should expect to receive an invitation to join the program from the Associate Chair, Undergraduate Studies in the fall of their junior year.
+Students will enroll in the Honors Seminar and for Thesis hours with the assistance of the Associate Chair, Undergraduate Studies and departmental advisors.

 Overview of Program: Honors in the Major in English consists of two special, small seminars (open only to Honors students) and two terms of thesis work.
 Students take 6 hours of Honors Seminar - ENG4938 - and 6 hours of Honors Thesis - ENG4936.
 These seminars are usually taken in the spring of the junior year and the fall of the senior year.
 That same fall the student also does the first term of thesis work; in the spring, the student enrolls in the second term of thesis hours in order to complete the thesis at the end of the senior year.